katydecorah/weatherbot/README.md

 # weatherbot

-A Slack bot that posts a message if:
+A GitHub action that posts weather announcements to Slack, if:

 - There will be snow (more than one inch of snow over the next twelve hours).
 - It's nice out (temperature is between 50/60℉ and 80℉ and low probability of precipitation).
-- There are any weather alerts.
+- There are any weather warnings or watches.

-This bot uses Slack API and Dark Sky API.
+This bot uses the Slack and Dark Sky APIs.

 | Skycon              | emoji |
 | ------------------- | ----- |